-Welcome to the Basic Biology Resources page.
-This page provides a list of the tools and websites that I use and highly recommend to help you learn about the spectacular life on Earth.
+This page provides a list of the tools and websites that we use and highly recommend to help you learn about the spectacular life on Earth.

-These textbooks and websites provide a far more in-depth look at various fields of biology than I have been able to achieve with the Basic Biology website, so far…
+These textbooks and websites provide a far more in-depth look at various fields of biology than we have been able to achieve with the Basic Biology website, so far…

 This is world’s #1 textbook for beginning biologists and has been hugely valuable to me over the years.
-This is the resource that I recommend above anything else for aspiring biologists.
-The latest edition is available from to buy and rent from amazon.com for around US$150 or US$20 respectively.
+This is the resource that I recommend to anyone looking to build a truly solid foundation of biological knowledge.

 This easy to understand text is the perfect introduction to the basics of animal biology.
 If you’ve run out of animal biology related information to learn about here on Basic Biology, I recommend continuing your learning with this great textbook.

-These are a few websites that I recommend for learning about various topics in biology, from particular species to genetics and microorganisms.
+These are a few websites that I recommend for learning about various topics in biology.
 I frequently use each of these websites myself.